Lightweight Backpack Hunting Gear List

 Shelter and Bedding

-☐ Tent / ground cloth - Drop X Mid 2, $280, 40oz.
+☐ Tent / ground cloth - Durston X-Mid 2P, $320, 40oz.
 You can take the nest out and just have the fly which has a huge footprint and weighs only 22oz.
-Also check out the X Mid 1P.
-For colder weather hunting, we recommend the Seek Outside Lil' Bug Out Shelter or the Seek Outside Cimarron Pyramid Tent which can be paired with a stove.
+Also check out the Durston X-Mid 1P.
+If you are running your tent in the fly-only configuration, use a Tyvek groundcloth to put under your sleeping pad and gear.
+For colder weather hunting, we recommend the Seek Outside Cimarron Pyramid Tent which can be paired with a stove.
+If you are hunting in Alaska or in areas with really bad or windy weather, take a look at anything from Hilleberg.

-☐ Backpack - We use the Kifaru Kutthroat as it is very lightweight, has tons of features, and works well as a summer bag for high country fishing trips.
-It may not have a meat shelf but it is $200 less than comparable packs. $447, 4lbs 5oz.
-Also check out the Stone Glacier Sky 5900 with X Curve Frame, $659, 5lb 7oz
+☐ Backpack - We use the Kifaru Kutthroat as it is very lightweight, has tons of features, and works well as a summer backpack for high country fishing trips.
+It may not have a meat shelf but it is $150 less than comparable packs. $514, 4lbs 5oz.
+Also check out the Stone Glacier Sky 5900 with X Curve Frame, $669, 5lb 7oz.
+Make sure to get a waterproof backpack cover for rainy/snowy weather.

-☐ Sleeping pad - Sleepingo Ultralight Sleeping pad (cheap and comfortable), $40, 14.5oz.
-For colder weather, we use the Therm-a-rest NeoAir Trekker since it has more insulation.
+☐ Sleeping pad - Sleepingo Ultralight Sleeping pad (cheap and comfortable), $50, 14.5oz.
+For colder weather, check out the Therm-a-Rest NeoAir XTherm, which has a much higher R value.

-☐ Camera / tripod / batteries (optional) - Nikon D3300 $450, Peak Design Capture Clip $70, Pedco UltraPod Grip Lightweight Tripod $25, Batteries.
+☐ Camera / tripod / batteries (optional) - Sony A6100 $850, Peak Design Capture Clip $70, Pedco UltraPod Grip Lightweight Tripod $55, Batteries.
 The Peak Capture Clip is the best way we have found to carry a DSLR safely within reach, but it can interfere with drawing a bow or slinging a rifle over your shoulder.

 ☐ Map (hard copy) - Print out for free using Caltopo or Nat Geo, $0, 0.1oz